wrstudios/reso_web_api/README.md

 If you omit the `:strategy` parameter, it will default to `ResoWebApi::Authentication::TokenAuth`.

 For a list of available authentication strategies and usage examples, please [see below](#authentication-strategies).

+### Advanced Configuration

+The client is designed to work out-of-the-box and require as little configuration as possible (only endpoint and auth by default).
+However, if you need more control, there are several additional settings that can be configured using the constructor.

+- `:user_agent`: Sets the `User-Agent` header sent to the service (defaults to `Reso Web API Ruby Gem $VERSION`)
+- `:adapter`: Sets the Faraday adapter used for the connection (defaults to `Net::HTTP`)
+- `:logger`: You may pass your own logger to a client instance.
+By default, each instance will use the global logger defined on the `ResoWebApi` module, which logs to STDOUT.
+You can also change the logger on the module itself, which will then be used for all new client instances you create.
+- `:odata`: If you need to pass any special options to the OData service, you may do so here.

 ### Accessing Data